Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 Figure 5. - HyperTreeGrid VTKHDF File Format
 </div>

+## Table

+`vtkTable` data objects do not carry information about geometry; they are tabular data with named columns and a fixed number of rows.

+The VTKHDF format requires a `/VTKHDF/NumberOfRows` dataset containing 1 element per time step, giving the number of rows for time step `i`.
+Row data is stored as arrays in `/VTKHDF/RowData/<ColumnName>`.
+The size of the datasets must be consistent with `NumberOfRows`.

 ## PartitionedDataSetCollection and MultiBlockDataSet

 VTKHDF supports composite types, made of multiple datasets of simple types, organized as a tree.